 * Click here for rating key

 Bridget Foy's South Street Grill Restaurant Review: The bistro atmosphere of dark green banquettes, surrounding mirrors and marble tables is relaxed and casual.
-The windows are large enough to bring the outside in if you don’t want to sit curbside to view the passing parade.
+Windows are large enough to bring the outside in if you don’t want to sit curbside to view the passing parade.
 Nearly everyone comes by this busy corner, including horse-drawn carriages carting tourists through historic Society Hill.
-Start with Korean barbecue duck tacos or crispy calamari, then move on to dishes such as bourbon-glazed pork chops or tender meatloaf with crimini mushroom gravy.
-A trio of hummus, an array of salads, butternut squash risotto and an eggplant napoleon will please the vegetarians in the crowd.
+Start with crispy fish tacos or smoked eggplant hummus, then move on to dishes such as steak frites with chimichurri sauce or tender meatloaf with crimini mushroom gravy.
+An array of salads, cannellini cassoulet and veggie burgers will please the vegetarians in the crowd.
 Seasonal fruit desserts such as cobblers and sorbets are always fine.
-Check out the fetching paintings in the dining room---most are by Bernadette Foy, who opened the restaurant with her husband John back in the 70s.
-Their daughter Bridget, for whom the restaurant is named, now helps run the show.
+Check out the fetching paintings in the dining room --- most are by Bernadette Foy, who opened the restaurant with her husband John back in the ’70s.
+Their daughter Bridget, for whom the place is named, now helps run the show.